Red Maca Root: History, Potential Benefits & Nutrition Guide

 Where Is Red Maca Found?

-This important root vegetable is exclusive to the Peruvian Central Andes and can be found growing in the High Andes at altitudes between 4,000 and 4,500 M. While this plant can be grown in other climates, the resulting vegetable is much smaller and severely lacking in nutrients and beneficial properties compared to its native habitat.
+This important root vegetable is exclusive to the Peruvian Central Andes and can be found growing in the High Andes at altitudes between 4,000 and 4,500 M. While this plant can be grown in other climates, the resulting vegetable is much smaller and contains fewer nutrients and beneficial compounds compared to its native habitat.
 If you are considering a maca supplement, make sure yours is Peruvian and harvested from the High Andes.

 Why Are People Eating Roots?

 To be fair, this isn’t earth shattering or new information.
 There are plenty of well-known root vegetables that can be easily found in your local grocery store such as radishes, carrots, beets, turnips, parsnips, onions, and potatoes.
 Root vegetables tend to be packed with loads of healthy fiber and antioxidants, have low caloric content, fat and cholesterol.
 These underground vegetables also contain high amounts of carotenoids – these are the naturally occurring pigments that give each root their unique color.
-Carotenoids are also thought to help reduce the risk of certain cancers and to help protect your vision.
+Carotenoids are antioxidants that have been studied for their role in supporting overall wellness and eye health.

 Main Highlights & Potential Benefits*